 First, consult with your advisor.
 It's important.
 For students interested in school library media, it's absolutely essential: students meeting school certification requirements have no room for electives!
 All school media students will be assigned the SLM advisor.

 Also, talk to professionals who have jobs you'd like to have, and ask what courses they recommend.
 Browse job ads too - what jobs sound interesting, and what do employers expect when they advertise these jobs?
 Check our career portal.

-Whatever you're advised, start with the four required 500-level courses (551, 553, 555, 557).
-Don't forgo an elective if it could be your only chance to take it, but please finish the cores in your first 18 hours (6 courses).
-They are the foundation for the rest of the program, and serve as prerequisites for many advanced courses.
+The core courses are the foundation of the program, and serve as prerequisites for many advanced courses.
 Check the course catalog for more advanced classes you really want to take - and take the core courses needed for those first.
 You may also select a Course of Study for your degree, which can help guide your course selection.